-That number includes 197 million accounts held by superprime consumers, 103 million held by prime consumers and 74 million held by subprime consumers.
-The number of credit card accounts increased by 2.5% year-over-year, according to the ABA data.
-10
+That number includes 203 million accounts held by superprime consumers, 98 million held by prime consumers and 64 million held by subprime consumers.
+According to the ABA data, the number of credit card accounts decreased for the third quarter in a row.1

 Types of credit cards Americans own

-Americans tend to hold a variety of cards.
-According to a 2019 survey of 1,000 Americans by The Ascent, from the investing site The Motley Fool, almost 60% of Americans own a cash back credit card, just under 40% own a retail credit card, over 30% own a low-interest card and over 16% own an airline or other travel rewards card.
-7
+Americans tend to hold a variety of cards, but cash back credit cards are most popular.
+According to a 2021 survey of 2,000 Americans by The Ascent, from the investing site The Motley Fool, 46% of Americans own a cash back credit card, down from nearly 60% who had a cash back credit card in 2019.
+Also, 31% own a retail credit card, 25% own a low-interest card and 19% own an airline or other travel rewards card.6

 Card ownership by age

-Debit cards are still more popular, and 85% of undergraduate students carry debit cards.
-Students overall are more likely to use debit (85%) or cash (81%) than credit cards.
-Students prefer cash over any other payment method for in-store purchases of less than $20.5 Forty-three percent of college students do not use credit cards.
-5
+- Debit cards are still more popular, and 85% of undergraduate students carry debit cards.
+Students overall are more likely to use debit (85%) or cash (81%) than credit cards (57%).

 Card ownership by credit score